brikteknologier/seraph-model/README.md

 compositions on it.
 If the compositions differ from the previous version of the model, the relationships to the previously composed nodes will be deleted **but the nodes themselves will not be**.
-If you want to update the base model but don't want the overhead that the compositions involves, you should just use `db.save` rather than `model.save`.
+If you want to update the base model but don't want the overhead that the compositions involves, you can use `model.save` with `excludeCompositions` set to true.
+See the [model.save](#save) docs for more info.

+A couple of alternatives for updating compositions exist: [`model.push`](#push) for pushing a single object to a composition without having to first read the model from the database, and [`model.saveComposition`](#saveComposition) for updating an entire composition in one go.

 ### model.compose(composedModel, key, relationshipName[, opts])